Learn About Extractors

 Product Shown: Motorized 8/4 Frame Extractor

-It should be noted that most of the types of extractors in this blog post can be either radial or tangential unless otherwise stated.
+It should be noted that the majority of honey extractors in this blog post can be either radial or tangential unless otherwise stated.

 Product Shown: 2 Frame Plastic Extractor Only- Side Crank